HelloWorldDevs/ts-template/README.md

 _*Note:*Deployment requires `./siteConfig.py`.
 See `./example.siteConfig.py` for instructions on setting up this file._

 To finish deployment:
-1. Ssh into the webfaction server as dan linn
+1. Ssh into the webfaction server
 2. `cd webapps/projectName_app`
 3. Clone the project with *this directory as the root* (`git clone url .`)
 4. `npm install`